aneeketMangal/min-cost-arborescence/README.md

 * For each test case, print <b>2N+1+1</b> entries (all single space separated)
 * First entry is the total sum of min cost arborescence
-* Then N entries corresponding to vertices V1, V2, V3..., VN providing the distance of i-th vertex from the source vertex s. (print -1 if unreachable)
+* Then N entries providing the distance of i-th vertex from thesource vertex <b>s</b>. (print -1 if unreachable)
 * Then print symbol <b>#</b>.
-* Then print N entries (corresponding to vertices V1, V2, V3..., VN) providing the label of the parent node through which one reaches i-th vertex (basically second last node in path from source vertex to that i-th vertex.
-(Indicate 0 if no parent i.e. for source vertex and -1 if vertex i not reachable).
+* Then print N entries  the label of the parent node throughwhich one reaches i-th vertex (print 0 if no parent i.e. for source vertex and -1 if vertex i not reachable).

 ### Instructions to run